pgraci/aws-lambda-image/README.md

 An AWS Lambda Function to resize/reduce images automatically.
 When an image is put on AWS S3 bucket, this package will resize/reduce it and put to S3.

+## NOTE

+- this is a fork of https://github.com/ysugimoto/aws-lambda-image
+- the only change made is to use baseline jpg encoding instead of progressive encoding

 ## Requirements

 - `node.js` ( AWS Lambda working version is **4.3.2** )